skrenes/houdini-kit/README.md

 # SvelteKit + Houdini

 An example of using the latest version of SvelteKit and Houdini.
-This illustrates a simple `query` and `subscription`, the latter of which doesn't seem to work.
+This illustrates a simple `query` and `subscription`.
 Remember to change `apiUrl` inside of `houdini.config.js` and `API_URL` in `environments.ts` to a valid endpoint and then run:

 ```sh
 npx houdini generate --pull-schema